Chialiuliu/Seletive-Search/README.md

       In order to measure the similarity in color, this approach can measure color distribution
       of each region.
-      Calculate color histogram of each region, than calculate the sum of minimize similarity
+      Calculate color histogram of each region, than sum up the minimize interval between both
-      in each interval between both neighboring regions.
+      neighboring regions.

 <img src="./src/Algorithm/color.jpg" width="500px/">

       We can easily get the color similarity after merge two region by using following algorithm.

 <img src="./src/Algorithm/merge.jpg" width="500px/">